magland/obsolete__wisdmjs/README.md

 Core JavaScript libraries for WISDM

-For more information, visit realhub.org or wisdmhub.org
+For more information, visit realhub.org